mvdom/mvdom/README.md

 ## Dom Data eXchange (push/pull)

-`mvdom.push` and `mvdom.pull` provides a simple and extensible way to extract or inject data from and to a DOM sub tree.
+`mvdom.push` and `mvdom.pull` provides a simple and extensible way to extract or inject data from and to a DOM subtree.

 #### `mvdom.push(el, [selector,] data);`
 Will inject data  to the matching selector (default ".dx") elements.
 By default, selector is ".dx".